 A hands-on study of the market leading small business accounting software, QuickBooks.
 Emphasis is placed on using QuickBooks to record transactions and report financial information for both new and existing businesses.
-Students will also learn how to use QuickBooks to analyze the performance of a small business.
+Students will have an opportunity to work with both the Online and Desktop versions of the QuickBooks software.

 ACCT 2299 – Seminar